How to Make Beef Stock

 - water

-- Better Than Bouillon Beef Base (affiliate link), optional but recommended
+- Better Than Bouillon Beef Base (affiliate link) or other type of beef flavor base, optional but recommended

-To coax maximum flavor from the beef scraps and remove some of the fat, I’m a fan of the step of roasting the meat at high heat before you use it to make stock.
+To coax maximum flavor from the beef scraps and remove fat, I’m a fan of the step of roasting the meat at high heat before you use it to make stock.
 This step browns the meat for added flavor and gets rid of some of the fat.

 Can you add beef flavor base if you don’t have enough leftover beef?